vanessaCantalapiedra/shopretailer_V2.0/README.md

 ./gradlew test # use 'gradlew.bat test' on windows
 ```
 #### CI
 The project has been configured to perform Continuous Integration using Travis CI.
-In the top of this document the status of the build can be check, also it has the direct link to travis build page.
+In the top of this document the status of the build can be checked, also it has the direct link to the travis build page.

 ### Development Comments